gkrein/gkrein.github.io/index.md

 To know more about my research, click on the **Research** link.
 If you are interested, click on **Publications** to access my recent publications.

-My teaching includes graduate courses at IFT and outreach lectures, some of which are listed in the **Teaching** section
+My teaching includes graduate courses at IFT and outreach lectures, some of which are listed in the **Teaching** section.

 ---
 **Contact:**